Introduction to Creative Writing – WRIT 201

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
-Each thread varies in length and specific requirements based on the assignment/s that each Module: Week.
+Therefore, the student is required to create a thread in response to the provided prompt for the discussion and will also respond to at least 2 peers to foster an engaging discourse relating to the topic.

 The student will analyze various creative aspects of the readings assigned throughout the course in the three genres of fiction, nonfiction, and poetry.
 The student will analyze the craft used by the author, and in the analysis, the student should convey an understanding of the story’s or poem’s content and an evaluation of the effectiveness of the author’s message and skill.
 As a result of this exercise, the student will observe writing strategies and techniques that he/she may end up adopting and using in his/her own creative pieces.

-Original Work of Short-Short Fiction: Outline and Rough Draft and Final Drafts (2)
+Writing Workshop: Original Work of Short-Short Fiction: Rough Draft and Peer Review Assignment

-Original Work of Creative Nonfiction: Outline and Rough Draft and Final Drafts (2)
+Writing Workshop: Original Work of Creative Nonfiction: Rough Draft and Peer Review Assignment